CINECA-project/wp4-federated-joint-cohort-analysis/4.3-pipelines/demonstrators/4.3.1-genotyping/README.md

 Procesing environment: **local (Linux machine).**

 See also the [general instructions](/4.3-pipelines/environments/local.md) for setting up and using the local (Linux) environment.

+After steps A1 and A2 have been run, collect the result files (`result-A1-giab.vcf.gz` and `result-A2-ega.vcf.gz`) into the same location.

 ```bash